Born2Root/Fast-Font/README_Tutorial.md

 Errors can look like this, where FontLab tells you which glyphs are missing.
 ![error](https://github.com/user-attachments/assets/e68ab725-1ea7-4289-a83a-d28f2d232fe1)

-That means, that there are more letters/ glyphs covered in the pgoram code of the "Fast-Font", than that there are existent in your font.
+That means, that there are more letters/ glyphs covered in the program code of the "Fast-Font", than that there are existent in your font.
 As an explanation, the first line with "Missing glyph: uni0334 -> uni1D6C" tells you that the Unicode-Character uni1D6C is missing in the Bookerly.ttf.
 Looking the character up on the web tells you that it is a character from the greek alphabet, that is not covered.

 There are two ways to fix this: